intel/compute-runtime/FAQ.md

 To check support for any device, you can follow these steps:
 1. Go to [Ark]( https://ark.intel.com) and find your Device ID
-1. Find the corresponding device ID label in [GMM]( https://github.com/intel/gmmlib/blob/master/Source/inc/common/igfxfmid.h)
-1. Check if this device ID label is enumerated in the [supported device list](https://github.com/intel/compute-runtime/blob/master/opencl/source/dll/linux/devices/devices_base.inl)
+1. Check if this Device ID is enumerated in the [supported device list](https://github.com/intel/compute-runtime/blob/master/opencl/source/dll/linux/devices/devices_base.inl)

 ### When will support for platform X be added?